 For anyone that may be a casual backpack hunter, or has a tighter budget and still wants to get a higher quality tent, this model is worth looking into.
 I would caution that this is a three-season tent, and it is not designed for extreme snow loading, heavy winds, or torrential rainstorms.
-I have included it in this article due to its value at the price point it sits in, and popularity among backpackers.
+I have included it in this article due to its value at the price point it sits in, and its popularity among backpackers.

 Specs: Hubba Hubba 2P